justsml/ssl-proxy/README.md

   * Alternately an `.htpasswd` file can be volume mounted.
 (Multiple named users)
 * Great for securing a Docker Registry, Rancher server, Wordpress, etc

+## Example

-## Example/sample SSLLabs/Qualys SSL & TLS Report
+Sample SSL Labs/Qualys SSL & TLS Report:

 > Here's a sample of what you can expect with default configuration.